MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ### Incremental Sync

 The Datasync Framework implements incremental sync.
 Only records that have changed since the last pull operation are pulled.
-This is faster and saves bandwidth when processing large tables.
+Incremental sync saves time and bandwidth when processing large tables.

 For each unique query, the `UpdatedAt` field of the last successfully transferred record is stored as a token in the offline store.
-This is stored in the delta-token store.
+The last `UpdatedAt` value is stored in the delta-token store.
 The delta-token store is implemented as a table in the offline store.

 ### Performance and consistency